-A theory is consistent if it can't prove both P and not-P for any P. Consistency is incredibly important, since all the logics people actually use can prove anything starting from P and not-P.
+A theory is consistent if it can't prove both P and not-P for any P. Consistency is incredibly important, since all the logics people actually use can prove anything if you start with P and not-P.

 2.1.3 What can go wrong